n1ghtmare/remix-modal-example/README.md

 This is a small sample of handling modals with Remix and Framer Motion.
+There is also a writtern tutorial with more info [here](https://n1ghtmare.github.io/2022-09-06/remix-route-modal-with-framer-motion/)

 # Welcome to Remix!